Here are some things we know we know

 1) We want to present the best quality food & drink that we are capable of.

-A passion for good bread and coffee is what started us on this path, and we have no intention of veering in another direction.
+A passion for good bread and coffee is what started us on this path, and we have no intention of veering off track.
+We constantly strive to make our food and service better.

 2) Workers deserve safety, fairness and dignity.

-We believe in the importance of fostering a workplace culture that: prioritizes respectful behaviour and communication, is dedicated to physical, mental, and emotional well-being, has an awareness of systems of oppression and barriers faced by marginalized groups of people, and is dedicated to anti-oppression and anti-colonial principles.
+We believe in the importance of fostering a workplace culture that: prioritizes respectful behaviour and communication, is dedicated to physical and psychological safety, mental and emotional well-being, has an awareness of systems of oppression and barriers faced by marginalized groups of people, and is dedicated to anti-oppression and anti-colonial principles.

 Businesses are important spaces in communities.
 They are gathering places, places where people go to seek refuge, to seek connection, to cheer up, to work, to study, to access amenities.
 We take our role in the community to heart, and we understand that we are in a shared space.